How to run better comes down to using leverage. What a waste of time to worry about how you are going to perform.

 I have to do that too.

-Nonsense, and I should have took the advice of two of the biggest influencers in my career thus far.
+Nonsense.
+I eventually took the advice of two of the biggest influencers in my career thus far.

 A great coach will take the time to listen to your concerns but an even better one will step back and let you learn until you listen.

-Nate, I have always believed that fast times require fast training, it should never be quantity focused -friend and mentor, GEN David Petreaus
+Nate, I have always believed that fast times require fast training, it should never be quantity focused-GEN David Petreaus

 Don't Be In Such A Rush